 Nobody knows the ins and outs of educational software like teachers do.
 That’s why teacher reviews and recommendations are especially helpful for assessing which EdTech tools are right for your classroom.

-Add JotForm to your teacher toolkit — and enjoy online classroom forms, quizzes, and surveys for free!
+Add Jotform to your teacher toolkit — and enjoy online education forms, quizzes, and surveys for free!

 Tools that facilitate differentiated learning